uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 #### `npm run package`

-Packages the app into the dist/ directory as an installer which allows the user to install the application onto their device.
+Packages the app and puts it into the `/dist` directory as an executable installer which allows the user to install the application onto their device.
+Please note that the final installer will be specific to operating system (e.g., Windows, MacOS) on which it was generated.

+## Setup and Installation

-### Usage
+### Setup

-In order to run this application in a development setting you first need to run `npm run build-exe` which will build the python executable and will act has the local server for the flask backend.\
+In order to run this application in a development setting you first need to run `npm run build-exe` which will build the python executable and will act has the local server for the flask backend.

-Next you will need to run `npm run build` which will compile the react front end code into a smaller, and easier to run version within the build/ directory.\
+Next you will need to run `npm run build` which will compile the react front end code into a smaller, and easier to run version within the build/ directory.

 Finally if you run `npm run electron` the electron application will launch along with the python executable and you should be able to use Ocellai and all of its features.
 (Assuming all of the dependencies have been installed)

-### In case of error
+#### In case of error

 If there is an error when identifying images through this application, try this list of things before contacting the developers.